 Heirs can now conduct title deed transfer procedures through the e-government platform, making the process more efficient and accessible, especially for those who cannot visit the land registry office in person.

 For inherited vehicles, heirs need to apply to the traffic registration authority with the appropriate documents.
 Inherited bank money requires obtaining a balance statement from the bank and ensuring the inheritance declaration reflects this amount.
+The procedure for withdrawing inherited money from the bank involves additional steps that heirs should prepare for in advance.

 If the heirs fail to transfer the property title within two years, the Land Registry Office can initiate the process on their behalf.
+Heirs who later decide to dispose of the asset should also understand the rules for selling inherited real estate in Turkey.

 While the process can seem straightforward, each case may require different procedures.
 Engaging a specialized lawyer ensures that your transactions are handled correctly, efficiently, and in accordance with the law.
+A clear grasp of Turkish inheritance law helps protect your estate and your rights as an heir.

 At Bayraktar Attorneys, we provide expert legal guidance in inheritance law to help you navigate this complex process with confidence.
 Contact us for more information or to schedule a consultation.